-3.3 Query Processing
+3.3.
+Query processing

-Figure 2 illustrates how the query processor communicates with Web clients and the underlying system components to answer user queries.
+Fig. 2 illustrates how the query processor communicates with Web clients and the underlying system components to answer user queries.
 Web clients make a connection request to the query request handler, which creates a process for each request passing a new socket for communication between the process and the Web client.
 Then, user queries are sent to the processes created by the query request handler.
 The queries are transformed into SQL-like textual query language expressions before being sent to the server if they are specified visually.
 After receiving the query from the client, each process calls the query processor with a query string and waits for the query answer.
 When the query processor returns, the process communicates the answer to the Web client issuing the query and exits.
-The query processor first groups spatio-temporal, semantic, color, shape and texture query conditions into proper types of sub-queries.
-Spatio-temporal subqueries are reconstructed as Prolog-type knowledge-base queries.
-Semantic, color, which communicates the intermediate results and returns them to the query request handler, which communicates the final results to Web clients.
-The details of our query processing system can be found in (Dönderler et al., 2002b).

-Figure 2: Web client - query processor interaction.
+Fig. 2.
+Web client-query processor interaction.